 A popular reason for indoor gardening is the lovely ambiance fresh flowers and crisp green leaves can provide.
-Filling your home with living plants gives your decor a vibrancy that lifeless knick knacks and throw blankets just can’t achieve.
+Filling your home with living plants gives your decor a vibrancy that knick knacks and throw blankets just can’t achieve.
 Many people just love gardening as a hobby but can’t do it outside due to weather or yard space.
-Even in a small apartment, there are plenty of ways to squeeze some potted plants or hanging baskets in here and there.
+Even in a small apartment, there are ways to squeeze some potted or hanging plants in.

 Indoor Gardening for Food

 A more practical reason for indoor gardening is to reap the fruits of your labor.
-Many herbs and grasses will thrive in an indoor garden.
-Fruits and vegetables can be grown indoors as well, though some, like tomatoes and lettuces, will be a little easier than others.
-With the right supplies and care, nearly any environment can be simulated to create the perfect conditions for whatever you’re trying to grow.
+Many herbs will thrive in an indoor herb garden.
+Fruits and vegetables can be grown indoors as well.
+Although, some, like tomatoes and lettuces, will be a little easier than others.
+With the right care, nearly any environment can create the perfect conditions for whatever you’re trying to grow.

 Plants are fantastic air purifiers.
-While you may want to fill your home with lush green leaves for the lovely decor, a room full of plants will definitely improve the air quality as well.
+While you may want to fill your home with lush green leaves for the decor, a room full of plants could improve the air quality too.
 Not only do plants produce oxygen, but they can absorb contaminants from the air like benzene and formaldehyde.
 The microorganisms in the soil play a part in cleaning indoor air as well.

 Supplement Outdoor Gardening

 Indoor gardening might not even be your main goal.
 In areas with a harsher climate, bringing your delicate plants inside can prolong your growing season.
-You can also grow starter plants indoors in the cooler temperatures and move them to your outdoor garden in the spring.
-Some plants may need a bit of acclimatization before being moved from their usual conditions of all-day direct sunlight to a drastically different indoor lighting situation.
+You can also grow starter plants indoors in the cooler temperatures, moving them to your outdoor garden in the spring.
+Some plants may need a bit of acclimatization before being moved from their usual conditions of all-day direct sunlight to an indoor lighting situation.

 Types Indoor Gardening

-The most common technique for indoor gardening is container gardening using pots, terrariums, and any other upcycled vessels you’d like to try, such as coffee cans, vases, or old paint cans.
-If you plan to use anything other than a typical plant pot, be sure your container has either drainage holes to allow excess water to escape or at least a few pebbles in it’s base to create some level of drainage.
+The most common technique for indoor gardening is container gardening using pots, terrariums, and upcycled vessels.
+These can include coffee cans, vases, or old paint cans.
+If you plan to use something other than a typical plant pot, be sure your container has drainage holes to allow excess water to escape.
+Alternately, place a few pebbles in it’s base to create some level of drainage.
 When using pots or any other container for your plants, be sure to repot your plants as they grow to give their roots the room they need.